Umich-DNNG/pynoise/RossiAlpha/documentation/main_readme.md

 * If you are using the default settings, type "r" to run the RossiAlpha analysis
 * If you are using the .json file from earlier, type "o" to run the RossiAlpha analysis
 * The results should either pop up on the screen, saved to a folder, or both.

-### I/O FILE INFO

-The format of the file you want to analyze should be a .txt file with a list of time stamps of neutron detection times, separated by new lines.
-For folder analysis, the given folder should contain numbered folders that each contain data for analysis.

 ### Settings Configurations